-- Be prepared to make all contacts and communications required to successfully complete the project with limited parental or adult involvement.
-Parents or adult troop leaders are welcome and encouraged to accompany the Scout during all meetings with the city Eagle Scout/Gold Award coordinator.
-However, if at any time the County Volunteer Coordinator observes that the project is being orchestrated by adults, the County Volunteer Coordinator will not sign off on the project.
+- Scout should be prepared to make all contacts and communications required to successfully complete the project with limited parental or adult involvement.
+Parents or adult troop leaders are welcome and encouraged to accompany scouts during all meetings with the project coordinators.
+However, if at any time the project coordinator observes that the project is being orchestrated by adults, the project coordinator will not sign off on the project.

-- Scout will be prepared to present himself/herself in a professional manner in his/her communications (phone calls, meetings, emails, etc.).
+- Scout will be prepared to present themselves in a professional manner in their communications (phone calls, meetings, emails, etc.).

-- Project must be of a scope and level that can be accomplished by the scout and his/her crew.
+- Project must be of a scope and level that can be accomplished by the scout and their group.
 Complicated projects that require too much adult participation, high safety issues or considerable maintenance costs will be rejected.
 Dakota County reserves the right to reject any project.

-Please note that county staff have official duties that take priority over Eagle Scout/Gold Award Projects.
-Therefore, Eagle Scout/Gold Award Project meetings are arranged around the county’s schedule.
+Please note that county staff have official duties that take priority over Eagle Scout projects.
+Therefore, Eagle Scout project meetings are arranged around the county’s schedule.

 Dakota County reserves the right to remove or discontinue past scout projects due to theft, vandalism, inability to maintain or lack of need.